 Pregnancy spacing is the number of months between the live birth of a previous child and the conception of the next pregnancy.
 It has been shown that short spacing between pregnancies, less than 18 months from the previous live birth to conception of the next pregnancy, can lead to harmful outcomes for both mothers and newborns.
 Mothers with short pregnancy spacing have an increased risk for developing pre-eclampsia (a condition that can cause blood pressure to rise and put mothers at risk for health issues including death), while the infant is more likely to be born prematurely.
-Pregnancies spaced between 18 and 59 months are considered optimal pregnancy spacing, as recommended by the World Health Organization4.
+Pregnancies spaced between 18 and 59 months are considered optimal pregnancy spacing, as recommended by the World Health Organization.
 Optimal spacing can lead to better outcomes for both the mother and the infant.
 However, for women of older ages, short pregnancy spacing may be part of the intended family building; in these cases women should talk with their doctor to weigh the health benefits of longer spacing between pregnancies and the health risks of short spacing between pregnancies.

-The percentage of pregnancies in Hamilton County that were spaced less than 18 months for January 2019 is 33%; this percent is higher than the Healthy People 2020 goal of 29.8% of all pregnancies spaced less than 18 months.
-Of the pregnancies between December 2016 and January 2019, 45.8% of pregnancies were spaced between 12 and 18 months.
+The percentage of pregnancies in Hamilton County that were spaced less than 18 months for January 2020 is 37.1%; this percent is higher than the Healthy People 2020 goal of 29.8% of all pregnancies spaced less than 18 months.
+Of the pregnancies spaced less than 18 months between November 2017 and January 2020, 44.8% of pregnancies were spaced between 12 and 18 months.